-New Music from Bowling Green: Sunday Evenings at 7pm
+New Music from Bowling Green, Season 2: Sunday Evenings at 7pm

-JPR's Classics & News Service presents a special classical series from WFMT called Living American Composers: New Music From Bowling Green, Sunday evenings at 7pm through June.
+JPR's Classics & News Service presents the second season of a special classical series from WFMT called Living American Composers: New Music From Bowling Green, Sunday evenings at 7pm Beginning January 4th.

 New Music from Bowling Green is a radio series devoted to living composers and their works.
 The program originates from the MidAmerican Center for Contemporary Music (MACCM), part of the College of Musical Arts at Bowling Green State University in Northwest Ohio.
 Since 1980, MACCM has been hosting some of the biggest names in modern music at the annual New Music Festival.
 It also sponsors a multi-venue concert series called Music at the Forefront, which shines a spotlight on new and exciting young performers of contemporary music.